dart-lang/site-www/src/content/guides/workspaces.md

 ## Dependency overrides in a workspace

-All `dependency_overrides:` sections in the workspace packages are respected, and you can also place a `pubspec_overrides.yaml` file next to any of the workspace `pubspec.yaml` files.
+All `dependency_overrides` sections in the workspace packages are respected.
+You can also place a `pubspec_overrides.yaml` file next to any of the workspace `pubspec.yaml` files.

 You can only override a package once in the workspace.
-To keep overrides organized it can be preferable to keep `dependency_overrides` in the root `pubspec.yaml`.
+To keep overrides organized, it's preferable to keep `dependency_overrides` in the root `pubspec.yaml`.

 ## Running a command in a specific workspace package